18F/hub/pages/docsprint/onboarding.md

 ### Doc Sprint Day: April 17th

 We'll congregate to tackle the collected issues (and create new ones if necessary), reporting along the way.
-We'll likely use a Google form to track what gets done.
+We'll use a Google form to track what gets done.
 This tracking is a critical step, since we want to collect doc sprint metrics.

 ### Post-Doc Sprint